Bin and box collections

 requires another bin for their waste.

-staff cannot empty the bin and will put a contamination label on it.
+Our staff cannot empty a contaminated bin and will put a contamination label on it.

 contaminating recycling bins.

 - What goes in my bins? - Belfast City Council

 labels on packaging to help identify whether it is recyclable or not.